pirosky007/pdsnd_github/README.md

 ### Files used
-The files used were washington.csv, new_york_city.csv, and chicago.csv files
+The files used were washington.csv, new_york_city.csv, and chicago.csv files containing data for the respective cities.

+### Technology Used to Develop Project
+The programming language used is Python. pandas, numpy and time were the libraries used.

 ### Credits
 The following were the pages I referred to in completing the project: